Al Jazeera controversies: Australia

 In 2019, Al Jazeera Investigates shot a documentary film, which was aired in Australia by the Australian Broadcasting Corporation (ABC), titled How to Sell a Massacre.
-The documentary investigated Pauline Hanson's One Nation, a right-wing populist, national conservative political party in Australia, and the National Rifle Association of America (NRA), a US gun lobby that is opposed to gun control, such as the strict gun laws of Australia which were put in place after the Port Arthur massacre in 1996.
-One Nation sought millions of dollars in funding from the NRA, which led Al Jazeera to investigate by recruiting an Australian reporter, Rodger Muller, to pose as the founder and president of a fake gun lobby in Australia that would appeal to the NRA and One Nation.
-Muller contacted One Nation and informed the party of their connections to the NRA, which convinced One Nation staffer Steve Ashby to meet Muller in the United States.
-Muller organised a meeting with Ashby and Steve Dickson (who was, at the time, a One Nation staffer and the leader of the party's Queensland branch) in Washington DC, where he met with them whilst secretly recording them with a hidden camera.
+The documentary investigated Pauline Hanson's One Nation, a right-wing populist, national conservative political party in Australia, and the National Rifle Association of America (NRA), a US gun lobby that is opposed to gun control, such as the strict gun laws of Australia, which were put in place after the 1996 Port Arthur massacre.
+One Nation tried to secure millions from the NRA, prompting Al Jazeera to investigate by hiring Australian reporter Rodger Muller to pose as the founder and president of a fake Australian gun lobby appealing to the NRA and One Nation.
+Muller contacted One Nation and informed the party of its connections to the NRA, which convinced One Nation staffer Steve Ashby to meet Muller in the United States.
+Muller organised a meeting with Ashby and Steve Dickson (who was, at the time, a One Nation staffer and the leader of the party's Queensland branch) in Washington D.C., where he met with them whilst secretly recording them with a hidden camera.

-Pauline Hanson - One Nation leader and Queensland Senator - heavily criticised the documentary and lashed out at Muller, Al Jazeera, the Qatari Government, the ABC and then-Prime Minister Scott Morrison.
+Pauline Hanson—One Nation leader and Queensland senator—heavily criticised the documentary and lashed out at Muller, Al Jazeera, the Qatari government, the ABC, and then-Prime Minister Scott Morrison.
 She claimed that Al Jazeera was "Islamist" and a "foreign agent", and referred the matter to the Australian Federal Police (AFP) and the Australian Security Intelligence Organisation (ASIO).